 Just because the judge signed your divorce decree doesn’t necessarily mean you’re done with the process yet.
 While most divorces remain closed once they’ve been finalized, you should be aware that your spouse does have the option to appeal if he or she disagrees with the judge’s ruling.
 However, there is a firm deadline to do so: he or she needs to file their appeal within 30 days of the final entry of the decree.

 Furthermore, if you or your spouse’s circumstances change dramatically after your divorce is granted, both of you have the right to request a modification to your original child support or child custody plan.

 If you’ve been served with divorce papers or are planning on filing for divorce, an attorney can help keep the process as efficient as possible while protecting your legal rights.
-To set up a free and confidential case evaluation, call Utah divorce lawyer Darwin Overson at (801) 733-1308 today.
+To set up a free and confidential case evaluation with our family law attorneys, call Utah divorce lawyer Darwin Overson at (801) 758-2287 today.